vmware/replay-app-for-tvos/README.md

 ## Highlight Features

-- Plays video on launch
+- Plays video on launch and runs in a loop
-- Loops infinitely
+- Caches video for replay, conserving network bandwidth
 - Allows for airplay mirroring on top of the video and resumes once session is terminated
-- Cached video for replay, conserving network bandwidth
 - In conjunction with MDM, can be locked onto screen without any input from remote or remote app (on iPhone) to be a true Kiosk!

 ## Description

-The application is designed to start a playlist of videos on launch and keeping running in an infinite loop.
-The videos being played can be hosted in any public facing server.
+The application is designed to start a video on launch and keeping running in an infinite loop.
+The video being played can be hosted in any public facing server.
 If you don't have any servers that you can host the videos on, a free AWS S3 account (Free storage up to 5GB) can be used.

+## How does Replay cache videos?

+Videos are cached locally as application data with one complete run of the video (advise two just to be safe)

 ## Supported Video Formats